zailfyer/Icarus_Mods/README.md

 * Wind Turbine produces 3000

 # Zailfyers Moduals
-* Duplicate modual debuff has been removed on most moduals
+* Duplicate module debuff has been removed on most modules
 * Patcher I Module has increased carry weight
 * Patcher II Module has increased carry weight
 * Lowburn Module also has heat resistance
 * Detoxifier Module also shortens poison duration
 * AdLift Module gives more carry weight and lessens the overencumbered penalty
 * NEW Tinentibus Module give instant chop and instant mine chance
-* NEW Mass Dampener II Module give higher speed buff and reduces stamina consumed wile sprinting
+* NEW Mass Dampener II Module give higher speed buff and reduces stamina consumed while sprinting

 # Zailfyers More World Bosses
-* increases world boss spawns on exploration prospects
+* Increases world boss spawns on exploration prospects
-* dose NOT include prometheus prospects at this time
+* Does NOT include Prometheus prospects at this time

+# Zailfyers Mount Improvments
+* Increases the swim speed of the Moa and the Terrenus mounts
+* Increased the attack of the Terrenus mount
+* Added a heavy cargo slot to the Terrenus mount
+* Added a normal slot to the Moa mount

 # Zailfyers Rebalanced Animal Loot
 * Rebalances animal loot drops